 What to Do In Response to the Equifax Data Breach

-Equifax, a major national credit bureau, recently announced a massive data breach affecting over 145 million consumers nationwide.
+Last fall, Equifax, a major national credit bureau, announced a massive data breach affecting over 145 million consumers nationwide.
 Hackers stole highly sensitive information, including Social Security numbers, birth dates, addresses, and some driver’s license numbers.
 The company indicates that data on over 2 million Minnesota residents was compromised.

 People can take the following steps to protect against identity theft as a result of Equifax’s data breach: